rmcanany/SolidEdgeStorekeeper/Readme.md

 #### Options

 - `Cache library file properties for faster search`
   Reads all file properties and saves them in a separate file.
-This can speed up property searches for large libraries.
+This can speed up searches for large libraries.
 It takes some time to load the file initially; the status bar informs you of the progress.

 ### Localized SE Installations